Network Regression with Graph Laplacians: Asymptotic Properties

 \begin{theorem} Adopting the space of graph Laplacians $\mathcal{L}_m$ endowed with the Frobenius metric $d_F$, for a fixed $x\in\mathbb{R}^p$, it holds that for $m_{G}(x)$ and $\hat{m}_G(x)$ as per \eqref{eq:gfm} and \eqref{eq:gfe} that

 Furthermore, for a given $B>0$ and any given $\varepsilon>0$,

 \end{theorem}

-As in the Euclidean case, where one needs to consider bias in exchange for greater flexibility when adopting non-parametric regression, the rate of convergence for the local network regression estimator depends both on bias $d_F[m(x), m_{L, h}(x)]$ and stochastic deviation $d_F[m_{L, h}(x), \hat{m}_{L, n}(x)]$; see the following result.
-The kernel and distributional assumptions \ref{itm:lp0}--\ref{itm:lu1} in the Appendix are common in local regression estimation.
+The pointwise rate of convergence for conventional multiple linear regression is well known to be $O_p(n^{-1/2})$.
+The pointwise rate of convergence in Theorem \ref{thm:euclidean:g} is thus optimal in the sense that it remains the same as the optimal rate of multiple linear regression.
+Analogous to the Euclidean case, with its well-known bias-variance trade-off for nonparametric regression, the rate of convergence for the local network regression estimator depends both on the metric equivalent of bias, which is $d_F[m(x), m_{L, h}(x)]$, as well as on the stochastic deviation $d_F[m_{L, h}(x), \hat{m}_{L, n}(x)]$; see the following result.
+The kernel and distributional assumptions \ref{itm:lp0}--\ref{itm:lu1} in the Appendix are standard for local regression estimation.

 \begin{theorem} If the space of graph Laplacians $\mathcal{L}_m$ is endowed with the Frobenius metric $d_F$ and Assumptions \ref{itm:lp0}, \ref{itm:lp1} hold, then for a fixed $x\in\mathbb{R}$ and $m(x), m_{L, h}(x)$, and $\hat{m}_{L, n}(x)$ as per \eqref{eq:confm}, \eqref{eq:lfm}, and \eqref{eq:lfe},